-The average woman spends $15,000 on makeup in her lifetime—and of that amount, $1,780 goes toward lipstick.
+The average woman spends $15,000 on makeup in her lifetime—and of that amount, $1780 goes toward lipstick.

 You owe your smudge-proof pout to a chemist named Hazel Bishop, who developed a formula for long-lasting lipstick while working in a dermatologist’s lab after WWII.

 One of the most expensive lipsticks in the world is Guerlain’s KissKiss Gold and Diamonds Lipstick, which will set you back $62,000.
-While their original KissKiss lipstick costs only $34, what you’re really paying for here is the bling.
-The tube is made from 110 grams of 18k gold and encrusted with 199 diamonds to really help you sparkle.
+While its original KissKiss lipstick costs only $34, what you’re really paying for here is the bling.
+The tube is made from 110 grams of 18-karat gold and encrusted with 199 diamonds to really help you sparkle.
 Bonus: You get your pick of 15 exclusive shades, and it’s refillable (at that price, we really would expect nothing less).

 Elizabeth Cady Stanton, Charlotte Perkins Gilman, and other early feminists painted their lips as a symbol of emancipation when they marched in the 1912 NYC Suffragette rally.

-In Ancient Greece, lipstick fell out of fashion among high-class citizens, and was instead used to identify prostitutes.
+In Ancient Greece, lipstick fell out of fashion among high-class citizens and was instead used to identify prostitutes.
 In fact, it was the law that prostitutes couldn’t go out without wearing lipstick, lest they “deceive” men.